dotnet/csharpstandard/standard/variables.md

 There are three valid *ref_safe_scope*s:

-- *block*: A variable declared in a block is valid in the block in which it is declared.
-This includes all local variables.
-A local variable declared in a method is valid in the block that defines the method.
+- *block*: A *variable_reference* to a local variable declared in a block is valid in the block in which it is declared.
+The *ref_safe_scope* of a local variable is *block*.
+A local variable declared in a method has a *ref_safe_scope* of the *block* that defines the method.
 A variable declared in a block is a valid referent only if the reference variable is declared in the same block, or a nested block.
-- *method*: A value parameter on a method declaration, including the implicit `this` parameter is valid in the entire method.
-The fields of a `struct` type are valid in the entire method.
-A variable with *ref_safe_scope* of *method* is a valid referent only if the reference variable is declared in the same method.
+- *function_member*: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter is valid in the entire function member.
+The *ref_safe_scope* of the fields of a `struct` type is *function_member*.
+A variable with *ref_safe_scope* of *function_member* is a valid referent only if the reference variable is declared in the same function member.
 - *caller_scope*: Member fields of a `class` type and `ref` parameters have *ref_safe_scope* of *caller_scope*.
 A variable with *ref_safe_scope* of *caller_scope* can be the referent of a reference return.
 A variable that can be the referent of a *reference-return* is *safe-to-ref-return*.

 These values form a nesting relationship from narrowest (*block*) to widest (*caller_scope*).